e-mail: bok@dhit.pl

 In addition to immense power, neodymium magnets have the following advantages:

-• They do not lose strength over time - after about 10 years, their strength decreases by only ~1% (theoretically),
+• They do not lose their strength (of the magnet).
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

-• They are exceptionally resistant to demagnetization caused by an external magnetic field,
+• They are highly resistant to demagnetization by external magnetic field,

 • They have very high magnetic induction on the surface of the magnet,

-• The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.
+• Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-• They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+• They can break as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 • Magnets lose their strength due to exposure to high temperatures.
 In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-• They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,
+• They rust in a humid environment.
+For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet